 At our core is a dedication to being environmentally conscious in all areas.
-Efforts include: conservation of water and energy, campus wide recycling, the sustainability gardens, the Green Trail project, the inclusion of green technologies and materials into the University, and much more.
-We work closely with many different departments across campus to help make them as energy efficient as possible.
-The Sustainability Department offers many opportunities for students, staff, and faculty to get involved.
-We host and attend many events in the area involving sustainability, looking to make connections between Marshall University and the community.
+Efforts include the conservation of water and energy, campus-wide recycling, sustainability gardens, the Green Trail project, the inclusion of green technologies and materials into the university, and much more.
+We work closely with many departments across campus to help make them as energy efficient as possible.
+The sustainability department offers many opportunities for students, staff, and faculty to get involved.
+We host and attend many events in the area involving sustainability, with the intent to make connections between Marshall University and the community.

 The purpose of the Sustainability Department is to:

-Motivate all ages to modify their behaviors, so that sustainability is part of each persons daily activity
+- Motivate all ages to modify their behaviors, so sustainability is part of each person’s daily activity

-The Marshall University Sustainability Department will consistently strive to maximize the conservation of energy resources, preserve and improve the environment, and develop strategies to bring all areas of the campus together in one united effort to reduce the University’s environmental impact on our local, state, and the global communities for future generations.
+The Marshall University Sustainability Department will consistently strive to maximize the conservation of energy resources, preserve and improve the environment and develop strategies to bring all areas of the campus together in one united effort to reduce the university’s environmental impact on our local, state, and local communities for future generations.

-The “Student Green Fee” is utilized to help the University look for ways to conserve water and energy, reduce waste, and incorporate green technologies and materials into its planning and operations.
+The “Student Green Fee” is utilized to help the university look for ways to conserve water and energy, reduce waste and incorporate green technologies and materials into planning and operations.